OPEN MARKET LISTING AND BOOKING HELP SERVICE FOR INDEPENDENT MOVING HELPERS

 #18) IF YOU'VE SLEPT THROUGH A JOB START, TEXT "UP" TO AGMC AN HOUR BEFORE JOBS

-If you have been late due to not waking up for a job any time over the last three months, you agree to text "up" to AGMC an hour before your first job of the day.
+If you have been late to a job more than once any time over the last three months, you agree to text "up" to AGMC an hour before your first job of the day.
 This provides AGMC a chance to call you to try to wake you up if you haven't sent this "up" text.
 If you don't text "up", haven't talked to AGMC by phone, and don't respond to the Lead's or AGMC phone calls for over fifteen minutes during the hour period prior to a job appointment, you agree that your Lead has the right to substitute you for the job appointment that day, with no negativity on your part.
 Phone answering (or quick call returning) is a required part of the job during the hour period prior to a job start through the end of the job.
 Not responding to calls is considered "walking off the job".

 #19) MORE THAN 20 MINUTES LATE ALLOWS YOU TO BE SUBBED